Welcome to Applied Poultry Science Training: Phase II

-A professional development opportunity in Applied Poultry Science for agricultural service providers of New England.
+A specially designed professional development project in Applied Poultry Science for agricultural service providers of New England, 2014-2016

 For more information, contact Richard Brzozowski, University of Maine Cooperative Extension, 75 Clearwater Drive, Suite 104, Falmouth, ME 04105, email@example.com or 207-781-6099.